avivilloz/scripts-runner-vs-code-plugin/README.md

 Each script automatically receives these environment variables:

 - `SCRIPT_PATH`: Full path to the executing script file
-- `SCRIPTS_REPO_PATH`: Root path of the repository containing the script
+- `SOURCE_PATH`: Root path of the repository containing the script

 ## Features